ashkan-abbasi66/OCTseg-Zeiss/Readme.md

 # Test the Pretrained Model

 You can use the pretrained model in two ways: with or without ground-truth masks.
+A ready-to-use pretrained model is provided at [./my-pretrained-model/model](./my-pretrained-model/model).

 ## With Ground-Truth Segmentation Masks